strvcom/ds-academy/extra/ide-overview.md

-# IDEs
+# Getting more done with IDEs

-Sadly, Jupyter Notebook has a lot of limitations.
+Sadly, [Jupyter Notebook](notebooks.ipynb) has a lot of limitations.
 We prefer using IDEs (Integrated Development Environment) to interact with notebooks during our day-to-day work.
 IDEs are perfect when you need functionality such as auto-completion, go-to definition, syntax-highlighter, spelling checkers, etc.